PANS & PANDAS Treatment in Brookline, MA

 PANS and PANDAS are conditions in which children experience a sudden and significant change in behavior, mood, or functioning, often following an infection or immune response.
 Families may notice abrupt onset of anxiety, obsessive behaviors, emotional changes, or a rapid decline in daily skills.

 Because symptoms can develop quickly and may overlap with other medical or psychiatric conditions, careful evaluation is needed.
-Dr. Kuhn’s practice is available to support families who are seeking specialized psychiatric care for concerns related to PANS or PANDAS.
+Dr. Kuhn has also written an article with more information on PANS and PANDAS.

 PANDAS (Pediatric Autoimmune Neuropsychiatric Disorder Associated with Streptococcal Infections) and PANS (Pediatric Acute-onset Neuropsychiatric Syndrome) are conditions in which infections trigger a sudden and dramatic onset of neuropsychiatric symptoms in children.
 While PANDAS is specifically associated with streptococcal infections, PANS encompasses a broader range of infectious triggers.